oVirt/ovirt-site/source/vdsm/developers.html.md

        %patch23 -p1
 ` `</snip>

-**PLEASE NOTE: if the patches touch in spec file, you MUST manually update the FEDORA spec.**
+*'PLEASE NOTE: if patches are being added to the upstream spec file you MUST manually update the FEDORA spec as well*

 Time to increase the **Release** in the spec and **changelog**